reduxframework/redux-framework-4/readme.txt

 * Output CSS Automatically - Redux generates CSS and the appropriate Google Fonts stylesheets for you on select fields.
 You need only specify the CSS selector to apply the CSS to (limited to certain fields).
 * Compiler integration!
 A custom hook runs when any fields with the argument `compile => true` are changed.
 * Oh, and did we mention a fully integrated Google Webfonts setup that will make you so happy you'll want to cry?

-= Translators & Non-English Speakers =
-We need your help to translate Redux into your language!
-Redux is part of the WP-Translations.org team.
-To help us translate Redux create a few account here: <a href="https://www.transifex.com/organization/wp-translations">https://www.transifex.com/organization/wp-translations</a>.
-Once you're in, you can head over to the <a href="https://www.transifex.com/projects/p/redux-framework/">Redux sub-project</a> and translate away.
-Thank you for your assistance.

 = Get Involved =
 Redux is an ever-changing, living system.
 Want to stay up to date or